Skip to navigation Skip to main content Skip to footer

 If you live in a building with a communal area, check for the fire action notice as this will tell you what to do if there is a fire.

-Fire blankets are best kept in the kitchen and are used to put out a small fire, or to wrap a person whose clothes are on fire.
+Fire blankets are best kept in the kitchen and are used to put out a small fire, or to wrap around a person whose clothes are on fire.

 Fire extinguishers shoot out a jet to help control a small fire.
 They are quick and simple to use, but always read the instructions first.